 Genesis Platinum Group Metal, Base Metal Project, Alaska

-Figure 3: Map of the Genesis PGM/ Base Metal Project in Alaska.
+Figure 3: Location of the Genesis PGM-Cu-Ni Project, Nelchina Mining District, Alaska.

 Chairman & CEO

 Harry Barr, Chairman & CEO